 Soil compaction is often the product of heavy foot traffic on your lawn.
 As a result, air, nutrients, and moisture have difficulty reaching grass roots, causing your lawn to struggle to thrive.
 To alleviate soil compaction, rent or buy a mechanical aerating machine.
 It pulls plugs of soil to the surface, enabling water, air, and nutrients to make their way easily to the roots of your lawn.
 And don’t worry about raking up the plugs.
 Leave them, and in a couple weeks, rain and foot traffic will break them down, allowing them to be re-absorbed back into the lawn.

 Grubs—the larvae of various beetles—are a fact of lawn care.
 Most lawns can tolerate a small population but when brown patches appear throughout your yard, you may have a grub infestation that's causing damage to your lawn’s roots.
-You can battle grubs in the long term with milky spore, which can be purchased in a powdered form at your local home or garden center.
+You can battle grubs in the long term with milky spore, (available on Amazon).
 It creates a bacterial condition known as “milky disease,” which is harmless to your lawn, but deadly to grubs.
 You won’t see instant results, but if you apply it year after year, your grub population will dwindle to a manageable level.

 Critters can cause catastrophe in your yard if left unchecked.
 If you see the tell-tale signs of moles in the form of puffed up mounds and hills in your lawn, you have a problem.
 Moles feed on grubs and earthworms, and in the process, will wreak havoc on the roots of your grass unless you take action.
 The only effective way to get rid of moles is to trap them.
 Then, discourage their return by controlling grubs and cutting back on your watering routine to attract fewer earthworms to your yard.